BadriBatule/Organizational_Project/README.md

-🏢 Canon U.S.A.: Clarifying Direction for the Big Picture This project offers a strategic organizational analysis of Canon U.S.A., focused on diagnosing leadership and communication gaps within the company’s Marketing Department.
-Conducted as part of the Organizational Behavior and Leadership Skills for Strategic Advantage (MGT 207) course at Hofstra University, this study applies proven OB frameworks to develop actionable recommendations.
-The core objective is to enhance departmental alignment, foster innovation, and strengthen cross-functional collaboration through leadership transformation.

-📊 Phase 1: Organizational Assessment and Leadership Evaluation Our project began with a structured analysis of Canon U.S.A.'s leadership structure and internal team dynamics:

-Leadership Structure Review

-Assessed existing executive roles and leadership succession.

-Identified the absence of a Chief Marketing Officer (CMO) as a critical gap.

-Employee Experience Analysis

-Interviews with internal stakeholders revealed confusion around strategic direction and project prioritization.

-Highlighted the need for clear, elevating goals and visionary leadership.

-Team Effectiveness Evaluation

-Applied OB frameworks to diagnose missing elements such as coordination, collaboration, and autonomy.

-Found lack of interdepartmental synergy and misalignment in marketing initiatives.

-📌 Phase 2: Organizational Behavior Solutions and Strategic Recommendations Based on our findings, the second phase focused on strategic recommendations grounded in OB theory:

-Leadership Redesign

-Proposed the implementation of a CMO position to unify marketing strategy and elevate departmental performance.

-Motivation and Autonomy

-Applied Self-Determination Theory to encourage autonomy and participation among team members.

-Recommended collaborative decision-making to boost engagement.

-Communication Transformation

-Introduced Unified Communications & Collaboration (UC&C) tools to streamline internal messaging.

-Leveraged Media Richness Theory to improve team feedback and idea flow.

-Leadership Theories Applied

-Integrated Path-Goal Theory, Transformational Leadership, and Servant Leadership styles.

-Emphasized leadership that inspires, supports, and coordinates across functions.

-🚀 Strategic Impact
-Restores strategic alignment between Marketing and corporate objectives

-Fosters a culture of innovation, trust, and accountability

-Provides a succession plan to fill the leadership gap with long-term vision

-Enhances communication flow to support branding consistency and cross-functional collaboration
+# 🏢 Canon U.S.A.
+Organizational Behavior Analysis

+This repository presents a strategic organizational behavior project analyzing **Canon U.S.A.**, with a focus on enhancing leadership effectiveness, communication clarity, and team cohesion within its Marketing Department.
+Conducted as part of *MGT 207 – Organizational Behavior and Leadership Skills for Strategic Advantage* at Hofstra University, this study applies key OB frameworks to develop practical, theory-backed recommendations for organizational improvement.

+---

+## 📊 Phase 1: Organizational Assessment

+1. **Company Overview**
+   - Canon U.S.A. is a global leader in imaging and optical technologies, headquartered in Melville, NY, with over 12,000 employees.

+2. **Leadership Structure Review**
+   - Identified a lack of marketing leadership at the C-suite level.
+   - Noted transitions in key roles and lack of alignment on goals.

+3. **Employee Insights**
+   - Internal interviews revealed the need for clearer departmental direction.
+   - Highlighted disjointed communication, unclear priorities, and lack of ownership.

+4. **Organizational Gaps**
+   - Missing team characteristics: shared vision, interdepartmental coordination, and strong motivational leadership.

+---

+## ✅ Phase 2: OB-Based Solutions and Recommendations

+### 🔹 Leadership Strategy
+- **Propose a CMO Role**: Centralized strategic leadership to align marketing with business goals.
+- **Path-Goal Theory Application**: To guide team motivation and clarity using directive and transformational styles.

+### 🔹 Communication Strategy
+- **Media Richness Theory**: Use high-bandwidth channels for strategic initiatives and face-to-face collaboration for team alignment.
+- **Unified Communications & Collaboration (UC&C)**: Streamline internal messaging and reduce siloed decision-making.

+### 🔹 Motivation and Team Empowerment
+- **Self-Determination Theory**: Empower employees through autonomy, purpose, and involvement in shaping initiatives.
+- **Servant Leadership Approach**: Encourage leadership that supports, listens, and collaborates with employees.

+---

+## 🚀 Strategic Impact

+- Introduces **clear leadership** to drive innovation and marketing alignment.
+- Strengthens **interdepartmental communication and collaboration**.
+- Enhances **employee motivation and performance**.
+- Establishes a **sustainable foundation** for Canon’s future growth and competitiveness.

+---

+## 📂 Contents

+- 📄 Presentation Slides
+- 🧠 Employee Interview Summaries
+- 🧰 OB Theory Applications
+- 📈 Strategic Recommendations
+- 📚 References and Citations

+---

+## 👥 Project Contributors

+- Badrinath Batule
+- Ken McLean
+- Anwar Robinson
+- John Roller
+- Gabrielle Scelsa

+Instructor: Dr. Lauren C. Hindman
+Course: MGT 207 — Spring 2024, Hofstra University

+---

+**Canon U.S.A. — Clarifying Direction for the Big Picture.**